TYPO3-cookbooks/VagrantTypo3Org/README.md

 There is a tutorial on how to this on jetbrains: <http://www.jetbrains.com/phpstorm/webhelp/working-with-web-servers-copying-files.html>

+## frontend user login

+In case you need a Frontend User, you can easily create one over the backend.
+Create a record on PID 11 and assign the user to `User group (activated)`.

 # Troubleshooting

 ## Uncaught exception 't3lib_cache_Exception' with message 'No table to write data to has been set using the setting "cacheTable"'